Pearson-Higher-Ed/design/c/modal/v2.0.5/index.md

       Modals contains three parts:

-      * __Header__ is optional.
-Designers should use their best judgment to create a clear message.
-Note that even if a visual title is not provided some sort of name needs to be given to development so it can be coded in for screen reader access.
+      * __Header__ (Optional)

+        Users should be able to understand the choices based on the header and button label.
+If header is applied, make the question or statement clear followed by an explanation in the content area.
+Avoid apologies or ambiguity such as “Be careful!” or “Are you sure?”.

+        Note that when there is no header, designer should still provide a name for the modal to the developers because a screen reader user would need this.

       * __Content__

+      * __Actions__ (Optional)

-      * __Actions__ are optional.
-When there isn’t a button, you must include the “X” as a way to dismiss the modals to meet accessibility requirements.
+        When there’s no actions, you must include the “X” as a way to dismiss the modals to meet accessibility requirements.

     contents:
       - type: wide image